Divya-K2517/SearchWrapped/README.md

 Two things distinguish it from a typical "wrapped"-style analytics script:

-- **A three-tier domain classification cascade.** Every domain in a user's history is categorized by first checking a 505-domain public reference table, then falling back to a keyword scorer that runs the same scoring function across three different input types — search queries, hostname tokens, and aggregated page titles — before finally, and honestly, labeling anything left over as "Other" rather than guessing.
+- **A three-tier domain classification cascade.** Every domain in a user's history is categorized by first checking a 505-domain public reference table, then falling back to a keyword scorer that runs the same scoring function across three different input types — search queries, hostname tokens, and aggregated page titles — before labeling anything left over as "Other".
-- **A TF-IDF search fingerprint and cosine-similarity personality engine.** Search queries are tokenized, stop-word filtered, and scored with a TF-IDF metric that blends each user's own query corpus against an embedded general-English frequency prior — surfacing the terms statistically unique to that person.
+- **A TF-IDF search fingerprint and cosine-similarity personality engine.** Search queries are tokenized, stop-word filtered, and scored with a TF-IDF metric that blends each user's own query against an embedded general-English frequency prior, surfacing the terms statistically unique to that person.
 Behavioral signals are then reduced to a 13-dimensional vector and matched via cosine similarity against 8 hand-tuned archetypes across 19 content categories, with a reported confidence percentage and runner-up "shadow" archetype.

 ---